osism/osism.github.io/docs/guides/configuration-guide/proxy.md

 ## Configurations

-:::info
-It is advisable to exclude networks that are locally accessible from using the HTTP proxy if they use HTTP(S) communication, as otherwise communication will take place unnecessarily via the proxy.
+It is advisable to exclude hosts that are locally accessible from using the HTTP proxy if they use HTTP(S) communication, as otherwise communication will take place unnecessarily via the proxy.
 In some cases the proxy does not have access to the internal networks (this depends on its location), but this can also lead to higher latencies or to inferred availability problems if the proxy is temporarily unavailable.

+:::warning
+As [Gitlab has described in 2021](https://about.gitlab.com/blog/2021/01/27/we-need-to-talk-no-proxy/#no_proxy), there are subtle differences depending on the technology, implementation and age as to whether environment variables should be lowercase or uppercase, or what types of exclusions are possible.

+Furthermore, the documentation of certain implementations is not very clear in its statements.

-It usually makes sense to exclude all [private ipv4 networks](https://www.rfc-editor.org/rfc/rfc1918).
+It usually makes sense to exclude all [private ipv4 networks](https://www.rfc-editor.org/rfc/rfc1918) when the involved technology supports this.
 :::

+We therefore try to choose the clearest examples possible.

+The example domain `landscape.example.com` is used for hosts of the following names:

+- `api.zone1.landscape.example.com`
+- `api-internal.zone1.landscape.example.com`
+- `manager.landscape.example.com`

 ### Docker